mmoayyed/mmoayyed.github.io/_posts/2016-08-26-cas5-rc1-release.md

 Thanks to the magic of Spring Boot, CAS starts to present customized error pages based on http error codes.
 You can for instance design a simple `401.html` to explain the error to your users better.
-Error pages can be defined in form Of series as well, such as `5xx.html`.
+Error pages can be defined in form of series as well, such as `5xx.html`.

 Here are a few screenshots: